-Emma, wife of the Governor of the Bohuslan region of Sweden, founded the cooperative to aid rural women of whose families were suffering during the depression.
-Emma and a group of women from the Social Democrat Women's Club began by working on various sewing and craft projects, and eventually settled on knitting.
-After a few successful seasons creating sturdy work gloves and socks, they began realizing they could command a higher price for their wares if they were embellished.
-The earliest embellished designs were simple embroidered knits, designed by Vera Bjurström.
+Emma, wife of the Governor of the Bohuslan region of Sweden, founded the cooperative to aid rural women whose families were suffering during the depression.
+Emma and a group of women from the Social Democrat Women’s Club began by working on various sewing and craft projects, and eventually settled on knitting.
+After a few successful seasons creating sturdy work gloves and socks, they realized they could command a higher price for their wares if they were embellished.
+The earliest embellished designs were simple embroidered knits designed by Vera Bjurström.

 Once the women of Bohus Stickning realized the popularity of their embroidered knits, they began expanding their repertoire.
 Using her fine-arts background, Emma began painstakingly sketching and swatching simple stranded colorwork designs.
-The first designs Emma developed were simply well-executed stranded colorwork with a modern design sense and appeal.
+The first designs Emma developed were simple, well-executed stranded colorwork with modern design sense and appeal.
 French paintings, Victorian decorative arts, Peruvian weavings, and Chinese embroideries all influenced the Bohus Stickning designs.
-As more designers joined the cooperative, the more inventive the designs became until, including the quintessential Bohus Sticking trademark - the purl colorwork stitches.
+As more designers joined the cooperative, the more inventive the designs became, until they ultimately landed upon the quintessential Bohus Sticking trademark: the purl colorwork stitches.

 The Bohus Stickning organization was run like a well-oiled machine.
 Emma’s designs were knitted into swatches, charted, and then transported to the rural knitters of the region, who worked both alone and in groups.
 Each group had a representative who oversaw all of the knitters, taught workshops, scheduled projects, and managed the delivery of yarn packets to the knitters and of finished sweaters back to Bohus Stickning, headquartered at the governor’s residence for many years.
 Members would come and go, and it was up to the representative to train new members and ensure a quality product.